ibm-cloud-docs/Cloudant/tutorials/create_database.md

 ### Python Client Library requirement
 {: #python-client-library-for-ibm-cloudant}

-The examples below use the deprecated `python-cloudant` client library.
+The following examples use the deprecated `python-cloudant` client library.
 {: deprecated}

 1. Check that the client library installed successfully by running the following command at a prompt: